camconrad/compensator/README.md

 - **Reward Redirection**: Allow delegators to redirect their rewards to the delegate as a form of support
 - **Gas Optimization**: Further optimize gas usage for reward calculations and delegator interactions
 - **Advanced Analytics**: Enhanced delegate performance metrics and analytics
-- **Governance Integration**: Direct integration with Compound governance proposals

-## Recent Improvements
-- **✅ Eliminated Duplicate Fake Contracts**: Removed duplicate `test/fakes/` folder and consolidated all fake contracts in `contracts/fakes/` for better maintainability and consistency
-- **✅ Updated Documentation**: All README files now correctly reference the single source of fake contracts
-- **✅ Maintained Test Functionality**: Tests now use compiled contracts from the canonical source location
-- **Mobile Support**: Mobile-optimized interface for delegation and staking

 ## Acknowledgments
 Many thanks to long-time Compound community member [Mike Ghen](https://github.com/mikeghen), who created this concept and won a hackathon grant for it from Compound 2 years ago.
 We also thank Compound contributors heading the grants program, who've allowed Compensator to be furthered and surfaced in the community.
 Lastly, we thank the Compound community as a whole for the opportunity to drive greater outcomes for Compound.